 GeneCards Summary for MYO5B Gene

 MYO5B (Myosin VB) is a Protein Coding gene.
-Diseases associated with MYO5B include Microvillus Inclusion Disease and Cholestasis, Progressive Familial Intrahepatic 1.
+Diseases associated with MYO5B include Diarrhea 2, With Microvillus Atrophy and Myo5b-Related Progressive Familial Intrahepatic Cholestasis.
 Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include actin binding and Rab GTPase binding.
+Gene Ontology (GO) annotations related to this gene include actin binding and Rab GTPase binding.
 An important paralog of this gene is MYO5A.

 UniProtKB/Swiss-Prot for MYO5B Gene